As part of our Investor Essentials series, we outline the tax-efficient options for your investments or savings.

 ISA

-- You will not pay any income, dividend or capital gains tax on money in an ISA, as long as you do not pay in more than your allowance each tax year.
+- You will not pay any income tax on money saved in an ISA, as long as you do not pay in more than your allowance each tax year.
 This applies to not only basic rate taxpayers, but higher rate and additional rate taxpayers too.

-- To open an ISA, you need to be 16 or older for a cash ISA, and 18 or older for a stocks and shares ISA and be a resident in the UK.
-At Nutmeg, we only offer a stocks and shares ISA.
+- To open an ISA, you need to be 16 or older (18 for a stocks and shares ISA), and be a resident in the UK.

-- You can only pay into one cash ISA, one stocks and shares ISA, and one Innovative Finance ISA in each tax year (read more about the differences here).
-However, as long as you remain within your allowance, you can open and hold a mix of these ISA types every tax year.
+- You can only pay into one cash ISA, one stocks and shares ISA and one Innovative Finance ISA in each tax year.
+However, as long as you remain under your allowance, you can open and hold a mix of these ISA types every tax year.

 - You are able to transfer your ISAs to a new provider, but must not withdraw the funds while doing so or you will lose the tax protection.